Heroin Outpatient vs. Acute Detox Program

 Rapid detoxification is a dangerous method, so it is only used for patients who are at risk for their withdrawal symptoms endangering their lives.
 It may also be employed for patients who do not respond to conventional detox programs.

-There does exist another such method, ultra rapid detoxification.
-True to the name, it promises complete detox in under an hour, but it is very dangerous.
+The ultra-rapid detoxification can is a complete detox in under an hour, but it is very dangerous.
 The National Institute on Drug Abuse reported on a study from 2006 that found “three serious adverse events” from a patient population of 35.
 The study concluded that using general anesthesia to sedate patients during withdrawal provided no benefit to treatment, specifically saying that no evidence was found to support claims that rapid detoxification was a “fast and painless method” by which a heroin addiction could be controlled.

-On the other end of the spectrum is outpatient detox, which is for patients who have not been addicted to heroin for very long or who abused it in small amounts.
+Outpatient detox is for patients who have not been addicted to heroin for very long or who abused it in small amounts.
 For such users, they are likely to have withdrawal symptoms that range from the mild to moderate, enough that they can merely collect their medication from a treatment center and go home.

 The freedom of an outpatient detox program comes with the responsibility of the patient having a large stake in his own recovery.
 The Fix explains that visits to the treatment center (for medication replenishment, observation, and tests) have to be regular; for that reason, the visits themselves can be quite lengthy, lasting hours at a time.